-However, the special character of conservation areas can easily be eroded by seemingly minor, and well intentioned, home improvements such as the insertion of replacement windows and doors with ones of an inappropriate design or material, (for example hinged opening lights in lieu of sash windows and UPVC instead of painted timber).
+However, the special character of conservation areas can easily be eroded by seemingly minor, and well intentioned, home improvements such as the insertion of replacement windows and doors with ones of an inappropriate design or material, (for example hinged opening lights in lieu of sliding sash windows and UPVC instead of painted timber).
 This can be a particular issue with unlisted buildings that have been identified as contributing to the character of the conservation area.
-In line with current legislation, all complete window replacements are required to achieve minimum insulation values, but recognising the affect that inappropriate replacements can have, Building Control are empowered to relax that requirement when considering the restoration or conversion of certain buildings within conservation areas, and advice should be sought from the local Planning Department at an early stage.
+All complete window replacements are required to achieve minimum insulation values, but recognising the effect that inappropriate replacements can have, Building Control are empowered to relax that requirement when considering certain buildings within conservation areas, and advice should be sought from the local Planning Department at an early stage.
 Many non-listed buildings in the conservation area have had UPVC windows inserted, and the re-instatement of more traditional windows would be beneficial.